mahaleashish/Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [subhamswain][(https://github.com/subhamswain/portfoliosubhamfunctionup)].
+Please give me proper credit by linking back to [mahaleashish][(https://github.com/mahaleashish/Portfolio.git)].
 Thanks!

 ## Built With

-My personal portfolio <a href="portfoliosubhamfunctionup.vercel.app" target="_blank">subhamswain</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://cool-florentine-b2338d.netlify.app/" target="_blank">mahaleashish</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.